 - Transcript sections with a timestamp, speaker label, and text snippet

 - A large editor area where you can add in transcript sections.

 When you hover over a segment, the background color will change to white.
 This becomes the active transcript section.
 You can click the timestamp to the left of the speaker label to replay the section’s audio.
 The top playback controls [A] allow you to adjust the speed and direction.
-You can either edit the section by clicking the pencil icon [B] or add it to the Word editor by using the ⊕ button [C]
+You can edit the section by clicking the pencil icon [B] or add it to the Word editor using the ⊕ button [C].

 To Edit a Section